AdoptOpenJDK/jdk9-jigsaw/README.md

 ####   Please note you are in the `exercise-solutions` branch which contains solved exercises and is mainly for beginners or if you have hit a roadblock while solving the exercises in the `master` branch.

-####   Looking at the solutions can take away the challenge behind solving the exercises.
-Switch to the `master` branch in case you would like to continue solving the exercises and working through the challenges.
+####   Looking at the solutions can take away the fun and challenge behind solving the exercises.
+Switch to the `master` branch in case you would like to continue to have fun by solving the exercises and working through the challenges.

 ___